 Who “Owns” Patients, Patient Charts, and the Right to Continue Providing Treatment to Patients?

-In the business of healthcare, it is not uncommon for conflicts to develop over the ownership of patients charts, the ownership of patient information, and the right to cocaretinue treating patients.
+In the business of healthcare, it is not uncommon for conflicts to develop over the ownership of patients charts, the ownership of patient information, and the right to continue treating patients.
 Typically, such disagreements arise when healthcare businesses such as clinics are dissolved or re-organized, or when treatment providers such as dentists, physicians, pharmacists, naturopaths, chiropractors, optometrists, or massage therapists (among others) leave for another employer or to set up their own practice.

 Our firm frequently assists individual healthcare professionals and healthcare businesses who find themselves in the midst of such disputes.